-I have a background in practical computer science and mathematics and my approach can best be described as interdisciplinary, combining perspectives from computer science, mathematics, network science and the physics of self-organizing systems.
-My work experience covers research in distributed systems and computer networks, P2P systems, distributed virtual reality, network theory and collaborative software engineering.
-From my involvement in the design and implementation of the Peer-to-Peer Event Monitoring System of the ATLAS detector at CERN, I also have practical experience in software engineering, as well as in the design of very large-scale distributed systems.
+I have a background in practical computer science and mathematics and my approach can best be described as interdisciplinary, combining perspectives from computer science, data science, statistics, network science, and statistical physics.
+My work experience covers research in social and information networks, distributed systems and computer networks, P2P systems, distributed virtual reality and collaborative software engineering.
+From my involvement in the design and implementation of the Peer-to-Peer Event Monitoring System of the ATLAS detector at CERN, I also have practical experience in software engineering, as well as in the design of large-scale, real-time data processing systems.

 On this private webpage, you will primarily find information about my academic activities.
 Being a passionate amateur photographer and astrophotographer, you will also find some of my photographic works in my gallery.